AI4SIM/model-collection/README.md

 ### Project Architecture

-Each model project is made of two pipelines:
+Each model project is made of two Lightning pipelines:

 * Data pipeline: a **DataModule** wraps a Dataset to provide data (with dataloaders, preprocessing...);
 * Model pipeline: a **Module** compiles a neural network architecture with its optimizer.